-For more information, see the Configure Networking section of the Configuring PAS topic.
+For more information, see Configure Networking in Configuring PAS.
 AWS, GCP or Azure

 - Leave the HAProxy IP address blank.

-- In the Resource Config page of PAS tile, locate the HAProxy job.
+- In the Resource Config pane, locate the HAProxy job.

 - In the Load Balancer column for the HAProxy job, specify the appropriate IaaS load balancer resource.

-For more information, see the Configure Networking section of the Configuring PAS topic.
+For more information, see Configure Networking in Configuring PAS.

 - If you need highly available HAProxy:

-In the Certificates and private keys for HAProxy and Router field, click the Add button to define at least one certificate keypair for HAProxy and Router.
+In the Certificates and private keys for the Gorouter and HAProxy field, click the Add button to define at least one certificate keypair for the Gorouter and HAProxy.
 For each certificate keypair that you add, assign a name, enter the PEM-encoded certificate chain and PEM-encoded private key.
 You can either upload your own certificate or generate an RSA certificate in PAS.
-For options and instructions on creating a certificate for your wildcard domains, see the Creating a Wildcard Certificate for PAS Deployments in the Providing a Certificate for Your TLS Termination Point topic.
+For options and instructions on creating a certificate for your wildcard domains, see Creating a Wildcard Certificate for PAS Deployments in Providing a Certificate for Your TLS Termination Point.

-In the Minimum version of TLS supported by HAProxy and Router, select the minimum version of TLS to use in HAProxy communications.
+In the Minimum version of TLS supported by the Gorouter and HAProxy, select the minimum version of TLS to use in HAProxy communications.
 HAProxy use TLS v1.2 by default.
 If you need to accommodate clients that use an older version of TLS, select a lower minimum version.
-For a list of TLS ciphers supported by the HAProxy, see the TLS Cipher Suites section of the TLS Connections in Pivotal Platform topic.
+For a list of TLS ciphers supported by the HAProxy, see TLS Cipher Suites in TLS Connections in Pivotal Platform.

-Under HAProxy forwards requests to Router over TLS, leave Enable selected and provide the back end certificate authority.
+Under HAProxy forwards all requests to the Gorouter over TLS, leave Enable selected and provide the back end certificate authority.

-If you want to use a specific set of TLS ciphers for HAProxy, configure TLS cipher suites for HAProxy.
+To use a specific set of TLS ciphers for HAProxy, configure TLS cipher suites for HAProxy.
 Enter an ordered, colon-separated list of TLS cipher suites in the OpenSSL format.
-For example, if you have selected support for an earlier version of TLS, you can enter cipher suites supported by this version.
-For a list of TLS ciphers supported by the HAProxy, see the TLS Cipher Suites section of the TLS Connections in Pivotal Platform topic.
+For example, if you have selected support for an earlier version of TLS, enter cipher suites supported by this version.
+For a list of TLS ciphers supported by the HAProxy, see TLS Cipher Suites in TLS Connections in Pivotal Platform.

 If you expect requests larger than the default maximum of 16.384 KB, enter a new value in bytes for HAProxy request maximum buffer size.
 You may need to do this, for example, to support apps that embed a large cookie or query string values in headers.

-If you want to force browsers to use HTTPS when making requests to HAProxy, select Enable in the HAProxy support for HSTS field and complete the following optional configuration steps:
+To force browsers to use HTTPS when making requests to HAProxy, select Enable in the HAProxy support for HSTS field and complete these optional configuration steps:

 - Maximum age in seconds for the HSTS request.
-HAProxy will force HTTPS requests from browsers for the duration of this setting.
+HAProxy forces HTTPS requests from browsers for the duration of this setting.
 The maximum age is one year, or 31536000 seconds.

 - Enable the Include subdomains checkbox to force browsers to use HTTPS requests for all component subdomains.

-Note: Use this checkbox only for development and testing environments.
+Note: Select this checkbox only for development and testing environments.
 Do not select it for production environments.

-(Optional) If you do not want HAProxy or the Gorouter to accept any non-encrypted HTTP traffic, select the Disable HTTP on HAProxy and Router checkbox.
+(Optional) If you do not want the Gorouter to accept any non-encrypted HTTP traffic, select the Disable HTTP on the Gorouter and HAProxy checkbox.

 Under TLS termination point, select Infrastructure load balancer.

-(Optional) If your PAS deployment uses HAProxy and you want it to receive traffic only from specific sources, use the following fields:
+(Optional) If your PAS deployment uses HAProxy and you want it to receive traffic only from specific sources, configure these fields:

 - HAProxy protected domains: Enter a comma-separated list of domains from which PAS can receive traffic.

-- HAProxy trusted CIDRs: Optionally, enter a space-separated list of CIDRs to limit which IP addresses from the protected domains can send traffic to PAS.
+- (Optional) HAProxy trusted CIDRs: Enter a space-separated list of CIDRs to limit which IP addresses from the protected domains can send traffic to PAS.